-If you are a registrar, you need to have both a Master's and have passed part A and B of the FPH examinations.
-If you are not, you need only have a Masters.
+If you are a registrar you must have passed parts A and B of the FPH examinations as well as having completed a relevant Master's.

 Eligibility for non-UK citizens queries

 Is the programme open to non-UK citizens?